jonathanrlouie/departed/README.md

 # departed
-A library for emulating dependent types in Rust using the "Ghosts of Departed Proofs" technique
+Departed is a library that provides some of the benefits of dependent types in Rust using the "Ghosts of Departed Proofs" technique.
+Namely, it allows library authors to write APIs with statically checked preconditions and invariants.
+In addition, it allows users of said APIs to prove that they are using the APIs correctly.